Frequently Asked Questions

 - How do I know when upcoming open bands and family dances will be?

-In general, our schedule for these is:
+Pre-covid, our schedule for these was:

 3rd Sunday in September family dance 1st Sunday in October open band 3rd Sunday in October family dance [avoid timechange weekend] 1st Sunday in December open band 3rd Sunday in January family dance 1st Sunday in March open band 1st Sunday in April family dance [avoid neffa] 3rd Sunday in May open band 3rd Sunday June family dance [avoid 7/4]